 The ultimate play centre is known as 'The Kudu' and is packed with activity features that will provide 24/7 entertainment.
 A structure more likely to be found in a play park than a garden.
 There is a tower, climbing ladder, swings, slide, two seat glider, monkey bars and sand pit just for starters.
 A sure fire winner for agile and energetic youngsters.

-Other play equipment include a toddlers' 'rock wall' with multi-coloured hand and foot grips, climbing net, play den, 4ft slide and play deck all in one structure.
+Other play equipment includes a toddlers' 'rock wall' with multi-coloured hand and foot grips, climbing net, play den, 4ft slide and play deck all in one structure.
 There are further variations including imaginative play centres with nautical themes that are ideal for ocean going role play.
-They include an outlook area and fabric hull with portholes together with a ladder and slide, rock wall or swing.